InfSpect/InfSpect/README.md

 ## 🚀 About Me

 > **Hello!
-I'm Arian**, a Software Engineer who has been in tech since 7, who specializes in building performant, responsive, and secure applications.
-Additionally, I prefer doing my work without the full integration of AI, although knowing the concepts of Artificial Intelligence.
+I'm Arian**, a software developer focused on building performant, responsive, and secure applications.
+I've been exploring technology since childhood, with experience across frontend, backend, APIs, integrations, and application development.

 <br/>